cucumber/docs/content/cucumber/configuration.md

 ## Environment Variables

-Environment Variables can be used in the profile argument list, just as you would normally specify one on the command-line.
+You can use environment variables in the profile argument list, just as you would normally specify them on the command-line.

 ```yaml